pomponchik/skelet/README.md

 Collect all the settings of your project in one place, ensure type safety, thread safety and information security, and automatically validate all types and values.
 Use a simple and elegant "pythonic" syntax.
 Automatically load values from config files and environment variables.

-Promo ideas:
-- 🐍 Simple and elegant "pythonic" syntax
-- ⇆ Thread safety and rudimentary transactionality
-- ⛓️‍💥 No metaclasses

 ## Table of contents

 - [**Quick start**](#quick-start)